20lives/dmote/doc/options-main.md

 The height in mm of the land bridge between the case and the plinth.

+### Section `bottom-plate`

+The equivalent of the case `bottom-plate` parameter.
+If included, bottom plates for the wrist rests use the `thickness` configured for those of the case.

+Bottom plates for the wrist rests have no ESDS electronics to protect but serve other purposes: Covering nut pockets, silicone mould-pour cavities, and plaster or other dense material poured into plinths printed without a bottom shell.

+#### Parameter `include`

+Whether to include a bottom plate for each wrist rest.

 ## Section `dfm`

 Settings for design for manufacturability (DFM).